peckinc/wordpress-plugin/soundcheck/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

 Reach a wider audience and attract voice consumers with "speakable" content.
-The easiest way to publish web content for smart speakers.
+Soundcheck is the easiest way to publish web content for smart speakers.

 == Description ==